jorishr/notes-on-backend/express/routing.md

 App is an instance of the `express();`.
 Method refers to an HTTP request method(get, post, put, delete, etc.).
 Path is a path on the server.

 ## Code organization
-Create seperate js files for each ROUTE and use the EXPRESS Router.
+Create separate js files for each ROUTE and use the EXPRESS Router.
 You only have to export the router.
 ```javascript
 const router = express.Router()
 router.get('/', (req, res) => console.log('hello'))